devbrunogomes/condicoes-do-clima/README.md

 <h2 id="started">🛠 Tools used</h2>

-For made this app, i consumed an API of weather conditions for give me the informations what i need to do the application.
+For made this app, I consumed an API of weather conditions for give me the informations what I need to do the application.
 The SVGs Icons were picked at an external repository.

 <h2 id="colab">🤝 About Me</h2>